 God, for putting key people and experiences in my path when it looked like WTD was lost.

 Danielle Krause for being my partner in crime in WTD’s early years, for committing your vast knowledge and experience to virtual paper, for helping develop WTD together from just an idea.
 Megan, Tyler, Grant, Denise, Stephen, Lori, Sue L., for adding your key skills and perspectives to get WTD off the ground.

 Cesar Chung – without you I could not and would not have rebuilt this website.
 You shared your experience and saw around corners that I could not have anticipated… thank you for your friendship , guidance, and generosity.

-Amanda and the Digital Link team for building this amazing new website… thank you for sticking in there to triumph over the obstacles.
+Amanda and the Digital Link team for building this amazing new website… thank you for sharing your expertise, for your generosity, and for sticking in there to triumph over the obstacles.

 Jane Templeton, Allison Husband, Lesley McCoy, and the rest of the team at the Alberta Children’s Hospital Diabetes Clinic.
 From the beginning you have reviewed articles, shared your experience and expertise… thank you for helping me to see diabetes care from many perspectives.

 Joe Solowiejczyk for making me cry (and setting me on my path to acceptance); for sharing your wisdom and first-hand knowledge in the Coping & Family Life section.

 Michael Watts for joining this project with enthusiasm right from the start, and for sharing your knowledge and experience in multiple Parenting articles.